Ticket balance: Other political races

 In some states, the governor and the lieutenant governor are elected on the same ticket.
-In states that allow the governor to choose his running mate, he/she may choose a candidate that provides balance within the state just as in presidential politics.
-For example, a politician from an urban area may select a running mate from a rural area, or a male politician may select a female running mate.
+In states that allow the governor to choose his running mate, they may choose a candidate that provides balance within the state just as in presidential politics.
+For example, a politician from the state's largest metropolitan area may select a running mate from elsewhere in the state, or a male candidate may select a female running mate.

+In other countries

-Although the concept of a running-mate is relatively specific to the United States, analogous patterns could be found in other countries.
+Although the concept of a running-mate is mostly discussed in the context of United States politics, analogous patterns can be found in other countries.
 For example, in proportional representation with party lists, parties will tend to make sure that a variety of factions within the party are represented in the list candidates.
-Some countries (such as Iraq) enforce balance by legally requiring that a list contain a minimum number of female or ethnic minority candidates, or by requiring (such as Lebanon) that vice presidents or prime ministers be of a different ethnic group than the president.
+Some countries (such as Iraq) enforce balance through reserved political positions, legally requiring that a list contain a minimum number of female or ethnic minority candidates, or by requiring (such as Lebanon) that vice presidents or prime ministers be of a different ethnic group of religion than the president.

-In other countries

 Nigeria

 In Nigeria, it is common for parties nominating candidates for president and vice president to apply both geographic balance (called "zoning"), picking a northerner and a southerner, and religious balance, picking a Christian and a Muslim.
 As the south is mainly Christian and the north is mainly Muslim, this is the most common geographic-religious permutation.
 Same-religion tickets, whether a Christian–Christian ticket or a Muslim–Muslim ticket, are controversial and often lead to accusations that such a ticket would disrupt the power balance between Nigeria's religious communities.

 When Bola Tinubu, a southern Muslim, was running for the nomination of the All Progressives Congress (APC) as their candidate in the 2023 presidential election, he said that having both geographic and religious balance would be impossible.
 In Tinubu's opinion there were no qualified northern Christians in the APC, and after winning the party's nomination he ended up picking Kashim Shettima, a northern Muslim, as his running mate, sparking a controversy over religious identity.